1. Choose a Name for Your LLC

 Domestic and Foreign North Carolina LLCs must file an Annual Report with the North Carolina Secretary of State.
 LLC annual reports are due for the year in which they are filed.
 In other words, any LLC in existence on or before April 15th of any given year owes an annual report for that year.
 LLCs that form after April 15th will not owe an annual report until the next calendar year.
-You must file the annual report online at the Secretary of State Online Annual Report Editor.
+You may file the annual report online at the Secretary of State Online Annual Report Editor.
 Alternatlively, you may file a paper copy by postal mail; to do so, you must download and print out a partly completed Annual Report Form.
 The filing fee is $200 plus $2 for an electronic filing fee.

 8. Foreign LLCs Doing Business in North Carolina

 To do business in North Carolina, all LLCs organized outside of the state must register with the North Carolina Secretary of State.
 Foreign LLCs must appoint a registered agent for service of process physically located in North Carolina.
-To register, file an Application for Certificate of Authority For Limited Liability Company.
+To register, file an Application for Certificate of Authority For Limited Liability Company (Form L-09).
 The application must be filed by mail.
 The filing fee is $250.